industrial-edge/Shopfloor-to-Cloud-Connectivity/README.md

-# Cloud integration - Integrate machine & production data by secure data transfer from field to cloud
+# Shopfloor to Cloud Connectivity - Integrate machine & production data securely into the company cloud

-Use case for communication from Edge Device to Edge Device and Siemens Cloud Mindesphere via MQTT
+Use case for communication from Edge Device to Edge Device and company Cloud (e.g. MindSphere) via MQTT

 - [Cloud integration - Integrate machine & production data by secure data transfer from field to cloud](#cloud-integration---integrate-machine--production-data-by-secure-data-transfer-from-field-to-cloud)
     - [Overview](#overview)